LMS-Community/lms-community.github.io/docs/getting-started/index.md

 ## Download and install Logitech Media Server v{{ latest.version }}

 === ":material-microsoft-windows: Windows"
-    !!! warning
+    !!! note
-        Please note that the 64-bit version still is somewhat experimental.
+        The 64-bit version is the way to go moving forward.
 It's recommended to uninstall an existing 32-bit version before installing the 64-bit version.
-Unless you tell the uninstaller to delete everything, the data should survive the upgrade.
+But please note that there's no Control Panel app any more, nor a try icon.
+Tools like eg. [ServiceTray](https://www.coretechnologies.com/products/ServiceTray/) allow you to easily start/stop the LMS service.

     {{ win }}